standout/standout-fortnox/docs/InvoicesApi.md

 end

 api_instance = StandoutFortnox::InvoicesApi.new
 opts = {
-  filter: nil, # Object | Retrieves all invoices matching given filter
+  filter: StandoutFortnox::null.new, #  | Retrieves all invoices matching given filter
-  offset: nil, # Object |
+  offset: StandoutFortnox::null.new, #  |
-  limit: nil, # Object |
+  limit: StandoutFortnox::null.new, #  |
-  sortby: nil, # Object | Which property to sort by, must be defined as sortable in documentation
+  sortby: StandoutFortnox::null.new, #  | Which property to sort by, must be defined as sortable in documentation
-  sortorder: nil, # Object |
+  sortorder: StandoutFortnox::null.new, #  |
-  page: nil, # Object |
+  page: StandoutFortnox::null.new, #  |
-  lastmodified: nil, # Object | Retrieves all records since the provided timestamp
+  lastmodified: StandoutFortnox::null.new, #  | Retrieves all records since the provided timestamp
-  fromdate: nil, # Object | Defines a selection based on a start date.
+  fromdate: StandoutFortnox::null.new, #  | Defines a selection based on a start date.
-  todate: nil, # Object | Defines a selection based on an end date.
+  todate: StandoutFortnox::null.new, #  | Defines a selection based on an end date.
-  costcenter: nil, # Object | Get only invoices inluding given value for CostCenter
+  costcenter: StandoutFortnox::null.new, #  | Get only invoices inluding given value for CostCenter
-  currency: nil, # Object | Get only invoices inluding given value for Currency
+  currency: StandoutFortnox::null.new, #  | Get only invoices inluding given value for Currency
-  customername: nil, # Object | Get only invoices inluding given value for CustomerName
+  customername: StandoutFortnox::null.new, #  | Get only invoices inluding given value for CustomerName
-  customernumber: nil, # Object | Get only invoices inluding given value for CustomerNumber
+  customernumber: StandoutFortnox::null.new, #  | Get only invoices inluding given value for CustomerNumber
-  documentnumber: nil, # Object | Get only invoices inluding given value for DocumentNumber
+  documentnumber: StandoutFortnox::null.new, #  | Get only invoices inluding given value for DocumentNumber
-  externalinvoicereference1: nil, # Object | Get only invoices inluding given value for ExternalInvoiceReference1
+  externalinvoicereference1: StandoutFortnox::null.new, #  | Get only invoices inluding given value for ExternalInvoiceReference1
-  externalinvoicereference2: nil, # Object | Get only invoices inluding given value for ExternalInvoiceReference2
+  externalinvoicereference2: StandoutFortnox::null.new, #  | Get only invoices inluding given value for ExternalInvoiceReference2
-  ocr: nil, # Object | Get only invoices inluding given value for OCR
+  ocr: StandoutFortnox::null.new, #  | Get only invoices inluding given value for OCR
-  ourreference: nil, # Object | Get only invoices inluding given value for OurReference
+  ourreference: StandoutFortnox::null.new, #  | Get only invoices inluding given value for OurReference
-  project: nil, # Object | Get only invoices inluding given value for Project
+  project: StandoutFortnox::null.new, #  | Get only invoices inluding given value for Project
-  yourordernumber: nil, # Object | Get only invoices inluding given value for YourOrderNumber
+  yourordernumber: StandoutFortnox::null.new, #  | Get only invoices inluding given value for YourOrderNumber
-  yourreference: nil # Object | Get only invoices inluding given value for YourReference }
+  yourreference: StandoutFortnox::null.new #  | Get only invoices inluding given value for YourReference }

 begin